Working with Incidents

 Start with a descriptive title.
 Describe the problem clearly.
 Remember, we must understand the problem, before we can solve it.
 Here are some questions we often ask.
 If you can tell us this information up front, we can get to the real problem that much faster.

-- What versions of Windows, Tosca, and Tosca Server are being used?
+- What versions of the product (Tosca, Tosca Server, qTest, LiveCompare, ...) and the operating system are being used?

 - Was this previously working, and if so, what changed?